akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/basic-directives/extractLog.rst

 Description
 -----------

+Extracts a :class:`LoggingAdapter` from the request context which can be used for logging inside the route.

 The ``extractLog`` directive is used for providing logging to routes, such that they don't have to depend on closing over a logger provided in the class body.